 Chapter 8: Money

-Focuses on financial decision-making and how nudges can improve economic outcomes.
+Focuses on financial decision-making and how nudges can improve saving and spending habits.

 Chapter 9: Freedom

-Discusses the ethical considerations of nudging and preserving individual freedom.
+Discusses the ethical considerations of nudging and the balance between guidance and freedom.

 Chapter Breakdown